jcanfil/site.github.io/pages/03_projects.md

-<b>Projects & Publications</b> (updated 3/21):
+<b>Projects & Publications</b> (updated 1/22):

 <a style="font-weight:bold" href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3684991">How International Law Keeps Pace with Technological Change: Evidence from an Experiment</a> (under review)
 <ul>
-	<li><i>Law is codified in text.
+	<li><i>Law is often codified in text.
 Text is static, however, and new situations and technologies arise for which its writers could never have envisioned.
 Yet societies often find ways of adapting the law rather than writing it anew.
 When new situations arise for which the law is technically silent, how do states decide whether these constitute loopholes, lacunae, or lawbreaking?
 This paper advances a formal theory that shows how ambiguity can actually be advantageous in some situations.
 Self-interest politicizes the interpretation process, but only at the margins, forcing decisionmakers to make tradeoffs between plausibility and security.
 The theoretical predictions are tested using a vignette-based laboratory experiment fielded on legal experts in the US and China.
 The empirical findings reveal how legal agents are constrained by analogical capacity flowing from extant legal text, even when the stakes are high.</i></li>
 </ul><br>

 <a style="font-weight:bold" href="http://dx.doi.org/10.2139/ssrn.3423080">Controlling Tomorrow: Explaining Anticipatory Bans on Emerging Military Technologies</a> (under review)